grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** What?

 **Johnny:** You already provided an implementation that will make our current Statement true.
 Remember its name? `ShouldDisplay0WhenCreated` -- and that is exactly what the code you wrote does.
-Before we arrive at this point, let us make sure this Statement can ever be evaluates as false.
-So for now, let us change it to this:
+Before we arrive at this point, let's make sure this Statement can ever be evaluates as false.
+So for now, let's change it to this:

 ```csharp
 public class Calculator